 Some few earthenware vessels of a character differing from those found elsewhere have been discovered here.
-A town-site and cemetery near the mouth of Cane Creek, on property of R. M. Garner, show burials of a fiexed type, but differing from any heretofore met with in the State.
+A townsite and cemetery near the mouth of Cane Creek, on the property of R. M. Garner, show burials of a fixed type, but differing from any heretofore met with in the State.
 The Cherokees claimed to be the very first settlers in the Tennessee Valley, and the mounds and remains above are doubtless to be ascribed to them.

 George and Levi Colbert